bbauska/CAD101en/README.md

 -   Explain when you would use XML and when you would use HTML.

-So, what are some HTML5 features?
+What are some HTML5 features?

 -   It provides the means to categorize web pages into different sections, and includes tools for effective data management, drawing,